Close

 Turns

-Learning to turn on ice is quite simple: all is needed is simply to bend over to the desired side and to push on the outer edge of the skate.
-Remind your child not to unbend their leg when the turn has already been made – otherwise, this may lead to a fall.
-Explain that in order to perform a sharp turn, the child will need to lean forward as much as possible.
+Learning to turn on ice is quite simple.
+Simply lean to the desired side and push on the outer edge of the skate.
+Remind your child to keep their knees slightly bent when the turn has already been made—otherwise, they could fall.

-Simple exercises on ice for children
+Simple Exercises on Ice for Children

 Prostock-studio/Shutterstock.com

 3. “Lightbulb” exercise.
 Starting position: legs together, knees bent, body leaning forward.
-How to do it: The child begins to move – independently or with the help of an adult – and sequentially spreads their legs to the sides and brings them together, as if drawing semi-circles or a figure in the shape of a lightbulb on ice.
+How to do it: The child begins to move – independently or with the help of an adult – and spreads their legs to the sides and brings them back together, as if drawing semi-circles or a figure in the shape of a lightbulb on ice.

 4. “Half a lightbulb” exercise.
 Starting position: the knee of the supporting leg bent, the other leg straight and set aside.
-How to do it: push off with one leg, drawing a semicircle on ice with the skate, then switch legs.
+How to do it: push off with one leg, draw a semicircle on ice with the skate, then switch legs.

-How to choose the ice skates for the child
+How to Choose the Ice Skates for the Child

 Prostock-studio/Shutterstock.com

-Ice skates for beginners
+Ice Skates for Beginners

 Other important factors when choosing the right ice skates for beginners:

-• sharply sharpened and short blades;
+• Sharpened and short blades

 Prostock-studio/Shutterstock.com

-Tips for parents
+Tips for Parents

-How to get dressed for the ice rink
+How to Get Dressed for the Ice Rink

 Prostock-studio/Shutterstock.com